Shandana Minhas: Books

 Minhas's first novel,Tunnel Vision (2007), is a first-person meditation on life as a woman in a man's world.
 It was shortlisted for the Commonwealth Writers’ Prize, adapted for the stage by The Madras Players in 2009, and published in Italian as Pakistan Graffiti in 2012.
 It has been described as “piercingly witty and acutely perceptive” and a “silent bestseller”.

 Her second novel, Survival Tips for Lunatics (2014), is a “bitingly funny” adventure in which a bickering couple accidentally leaves their two sons behind on a camping trip in Pakistan's turbulent Balochistan province.
 Alongside critical acclaim, it became the first children's book to win a general fiction prize in the region, taking the French Embassy's Karachi Literature Festival fiction prize (honouring the best writing by a Pakistani or a writer of Pakistani origin worldwide) in 2015.

 Minhas's third novel, Daddy’s Boy (2016), tells the story of Asfandyar Ikram, who has no idea that his father is alive - until the day he learns of his death.
 The book was well-reviewed by The Hindustan Times (“…as hilarious as it is touching; one that’s totally bizarre while also being relatable”),Open Magazine (“The tension builds, tightening like a stretched elastic band, until the shocking denouement, which casts ambiguity on the very title of the book.
 Starting on a note of laughter, the ending of this gripping novel elicits a gasp of horror”), and multiple other publications.
 On the cover blurb, Pakistani author Mohammed Hanif called Daddy's Boy “heartbreaking and hilarious”.

 Her fourth book, the novella Rafina (2018), was described in Dawn as “a stark portrayal of the lengths a young, ambitious and somewhat desperate young woman has to go to in order to fulfil her dreams and get financial security.”
 Minhas originally wrote the book in 2004.

 Her fifth book, Ferdowsnama, was published by Vintage, Penguin India in February 2025.
 The book follows a Mughal hunting party as they track down wild threats in service of the Emperor.
 In advance praise, India historian and author Rana Safvi said “By turns humorous, moving and poignant, this beautifully crafted, if at times startling, novel not only captures the era but also highlights Ferdows's extraordinary resilence", and Pakistani writer Musharraf Ali Farooqi called it “riveting and magnificent.”
+A Dawn review said that "...with Ferdowsnama, Shandana Minhas has given us a brilliant novel that is alternately chilling and grim, yet darkly humorous and engrossing."
+An interview in The News described her body of work as "an oeuvre without boundaries" and said she "does not lend herself to straightforward categorisation".
+Ferdowsnama won the KLF English Fiction prize (honouring the best English writing by a Pakistani or a writer of Pakistani origin worldwide) in 2026.